Chemokine1/BioProjectsFinder_NCBI/README.md

 # BioProjectsFinder_NCBI

-This script retrieves BioProject data from NCBI based on a search term, allowing users to filter research projects by data volume, useful for big data analysis.
+This script retrieves BioProject data from NCBI and ENA databases based on a search terms.
+Allowing data scientists to filter research based on projects data.
+Returns the newest matching projects first, based on keywords.
 The results, including project titles, accession numbers, and data volumes, are saved as a CSV file.

 ## Dependencies